vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `EventWise.jar` from TBA.
+1. Download the latest `EventWise.jar` from [here](https://github.com/AY2324S1-CS2103-F13-3/tp/releases/).

 1. Copy the file to the folder you want to use as the _home folder_ for EventWise.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar EventWise.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `event n/PE Dry Run d/Dry run for CS2103 PE from/04-11-2024 to/05-11-2024`